zl845/zl845.github.io/privacy.md

 ### Contact Us

-If you have questions or comments about this Privacy Policy, please contact us at:
+If you have questions or comments about this Privacy Policy, please contact us at: zl845@outlook.com

-- Company: light game of zl
-- Address: xin lian lu
-- City, State, ZIP Code: Huizhou/Guangdong/China, 516000
-- Email Address: zl845@outlook.com
-- Phone Number: +86 19258515305